machadogadiel/developstoday/README.md

 #### Step 3: 🏃‍♂️ Running the Project

 - Development Mode: `npm run dev`

+Backend
+- The routes for the required endpoints are: `/countries` and `/countries/:country`

+Frontend
+- There are only two pages: `/` and `/country/:country`

 (I didn't test production modes, since there will never be production for this project)